 6 Ways to Keep Your Kids Honest

-When my kids were two, watching them attempt to cover their tracks and fib their way out of trouble was almost comical.
-But let me tell you—when they’re ten, it’s far less adorable.
-The problem is that the lies and their ramifications grow with the child.
-And pretty soon you may have an older child or teen who’s so accustomed to lying, they have an unbelievably hard time breaking the habit.
+When my kids were two, watching them attempt to cover their tracks, to fib their way out of trouble, was almost comical.
+But let me tell you—when they’re 10, it’s far less adorable.
+The lies and their ramifications grow with the child.
+And without nipping dishonesty in the bud early, you may wind up with teens so accustomed to bending the truth that they have a hard time breaking the habit.

-- It’s never cute.
-There’s a great temptation to overlook the dishonesty of preschoolers because we’re a little charmed and amused by it.
-But it lays a foundation that will be hard to undo down the road.
-Save yourself the extra work by catching the lies of little tykes and correcting them immediately.
+There’s a great temptation to overlook a preschooler’s dishonesty because we’re a little charmed or amused by it.
+But overlooking even those lies lays a foundation that will be hard to undo down the road.
+Save yourself the extra work by catching little tykes’ little lies and correcting them immediately.

-- Watch the back door.
-Often, dishonesty in our children doesn’t come barreling in the front door with a big whopper of a lie.
-It starts small with a little fudging of the facts or an omission of key information.
-But it’s intentionally deceptive—and they know it.
+Dishonesty in our children doesn’t often come barreling through the front door with a big whopper of a lie.
+It starts small with fudging the facts or omitting key information.
+But it’s intentionally deceptive—and children know it.
 When you’re talking with your children, listen intently.
-It’s the only way you’ll pick up on the tell-tale signs of a misleading story and be able to blow the whistle and correct the habit.
+That’s how you’ll pick up on the tell-tale signs of a misleading story.
+When you see them do it, blow the whistle and correct the habit.

-- Explain the impact it has on relationships.
-Honesty is important not just because it’s the officially-sanctioned “right thing to do.”
-God’s laws always have our best interest at heart.
-It’s important because good relationships are built on trust, and trust can’t exist without honesty.
-If you catch your child lying on Monday, how can you trust them on Tuesday?
-Help them understand the long-term consequences of dishonesty by letting them suffer some of those consequences now.
+I believe God’s laws always have our best interests at heart.
+But honesty isn’t just important because it’s the officially-sanctioned right thing to do.
+It’s important because good relationships are built on trust and trust can’t exist without honesty.
+If you catch your child lying on Monday, how can you trust him or her on Tuesday?
+Help your children understand the long-term consequences of dishonesty by letting them suffer some of those consequences now.

-- Stop them when you see it coming.
-You know those situations where your child will be tempted to play with the facts: when they’re explaining their actions, or faced with the possibility of being disciplined.
-Before you even ask for the explanation, remind your child what the standard of honesty is in your home, and that they will only create a greater problem by lying now.
+Sometimes, your child will be tempted to play with the facts, like when they’re explaining their actions or faced with the possibility of being disciplined.
+Before you even ask for the explanation, remind your child that honesty is the standard in your home and that he or she will create a bigger problem by lying.

-- Don’t let the details dictate whether the lack of honesty is important.
-Parenting is hard work, and sometimes we’re tempted to overlook dishonesty in our children if the lie doesn’t involve something of obvious importance.
+Sometimes we’re tempted to overlook dishonesty in our children if a lie doesn’t involve something of obvious importance.
 But a total commitment to honesty in all things only comes about when there are no small lies.
 Take the time to correct your child, even when the deception seems immaterial.